 - 1. Do not extend into the Local Gap (as identified on the Proposals Map); - 2.
-Provide a greenspace buffer on the northern periphery of the site to form a defensible boundary and to prevent coalescence with Burgess Hill; - 3.
-Transfer land within the greenspace buffer to the Parish Council; - 4.
+Provide a greenspace buffer on the northern periphery of the site to form a defensible boundary and to prevent coalescence with Burgess Hill;

+- 3. Transfer land within the greenspace buffer to the Parish Council; - 4.
 Protect the amenity of existing residential properties bordering the site; - 5.
-Provide a suitable mix of dwelling type and sizes to meet the needs of current and future households: - 6.
-Protect existing Public Rights of Way within, and adjacent to, the site and their open aspect through suitable landscaping; - 7.
-Provide and enhance safe pedestrian and cycle routes from Hassocks village centre to Burgess Hill via the development site; - 8.
-Do not detract from, or cause detriment to, the special qualities and tranquility of the South Downs National Park (in line with HNP Policy 6); - Protect the setting of the nearby heritage asset; - 10.
-Protect existing open space to the south of the strategic allocation; - 11.
-Provide a mix of high quality formal and informal open space; - 12.
-Provide suitable access and parking arrangements; and - 13.
-Maximise opportunities to facilitate and provide the increased use of alternative means of transport to private non-carbon fuelled vehicles.
+Provide a suitable mix of dwelling type and sizes to meet the needs of current and future households; - 6.
+Protect existing Public Rights of Way within and adjacent to the site and their open aspect through suitable landscaping; - 7.
+Do not detract from, or cause detriment to, the special qualities and tranquility of the South Downs National Park (in line with HNP Policy 6) - 8.
+Protect the setting of the nearby heritage asset; - 9.
+Protect existing open space to the south of the strategic allocation; - 10.
+Provide a mix of high quality formal and informal open space; - 11.
+Provide suitable access and parking arrangements; and - 12.
+Maximise opportunities to facilitate and provide the increased use of alternative means of transport to private non-carbon fueled vehicles.

-Land to the West of London Road
+Policy 17: Land to the west of London Road

 - 6.29.
 The previous Submission HNP allocated a number of green spaces both within and around the built areas of the Parish that met the requirements of the NPPF.
-This included Land at the Ham (LGS2) as a Local Green Spaces. - 6.30.
-Notwithstanding this, an application for residential development for 97 dwellings on land west of London Road was submitted to MSDC in November 2013.
+This included Land at the Ham 33 (LGS2) as a Local Green Spaces. - 6.30.
+Notwithstanding this an application for residential development for 97 dwellings on land west of London Road 34 was submitted to MSDC in November 2013.
 The application was refused in May 2014; and was the subject of an appeal which was dismissed in March 2015.
 However, this decision was challenged in the High Court and was subsequently quashed in February 2016.
-The appeal was therefore the subject of re-determination by the Secretary of State (SoS).
+The appeal was therefore the subject of re-determination by the Secretary of State (SoS). - 6.31.
+The Government appointed Inspector held a Public Inquiry in August 2016.
+HPC made representations at the Public Inquiry setting out strong objections to the proposed development.
+Notwithstanding the SoS allowed the appeal and planning permission was granted in March 2017.
+35

-Also known as land to the west of London Road
+33 Also known as land to the west of London Road